 Heuristic design guidelines will be developed to increase the effectiveness of hardware based countermeasures against power-analysis attacks.

-Develop dynamic restoration algorithms to compute backup paths (sub-paths) for backup paths for improved end-to-end data delivery.
-Extend the 5G network simulation tool with related functionalities and verify restoration effectiveness in a range of challenging multi-failure scenarios.
+Dynamic restoration algorithms will be delivered to compute backup paths (sub-paths) for backup paths for improved end-to-end data delivery.
+We will extend the 5G network simulation tool with related functionalities and verify restoration effectiveness in a range of challenging multi-failure scenarios.

 Quarter 4: